top of page

 Try this: Keep it boring until your ideal wake time.
 No bright lights, no TV, no breakfast.
 Light, food, and social interaction all reinforce wake-up time, so even just quiet cuddles in a dark room can help shift their rhythm.

-This one’s especially important right now — it’s getting cold!
+This one’s especially important — it’s getting cold!
 Babies and toddlers often wake early because they’re cold in the early hours (around 4–6am is the coldest part of the night).

 Try this: Dress them for the coldest point of the night, not the warmest part of the evening.
 Think: layers, a warm sleeping bag (with sleeves if needed), and singlets or bodysuits underneath.
 Cold hands and noses don’t always mean they’re cold overall — feel their chest or back to check properly.